willfarrell/docker-crontab/README.md

 # docker-crontab

 A simple wrapper over `docker` to all complex cron job to be run in other containers.
+All in <45MB.

 ## Supported tags and Dockerfile links